 In this article, I will further explain:

-- The consequences of grinding
+- The consequences of sleep apnea with grinding

 - Those who are most at risk for sleep apnea-related grinding

 - What you can do to ensure a good night’s sleep and improve sleep apnea symptoms

 Disclosure:Ask the Dentist is supported by readers.
 If you use one of the links below and buy something, Ask the Dentist makes a little bit of money at no additional cost to you.
 I rigorously research, test, and use thousands of products every year, but recommend only a small fraction of these.
 I only promote products that I truly feel will be valuable to you in improving your oral health.